minprog/progik-old/30 Homework/50 Homework 5/10 Homework.md

 ##Function to write #4: `gensort( L )`:  General-purpose sorting

 Use recursion to write a general-purpose sorting function `gensort( L )` which takes in a list `L` and should output a list with the same elements as `L`, but in ascending order.
-Feel free to use the `max` function built-in to Python (or `min` if you prefer).
+Feel free to use the [max](https://docs.python.org/2/library/functions.html#max) function built-in to Python (or [min](https://docs.python.org/2/library/functions.html#min) if you prefer) and the list [remove](https://docs.python.org/2/tutorial/datastructures.html) function.
 Recursion -- that is, sorting the _rest_ of the list -- will help, too.

 Here are some examples: